Guidelines for Student Portfolios

 6. Student’s transcript(s) - Up to date transcripts, including the most recent fall semester grades, are required.
 We will accept either unofficial or official transcripts.
 In addition, if a student has earned six or more credits from another institution(s) of higher education, an official transcript from that (those) institution(s) must be included in the application materials.

-7. Letters of recommendation - The candidate can submit a maximum of four letters of recommendation.
+7. Letters of recommendation - Candidate portfolios must contain three letters of recommendation.
 Recommendation letters should NOT be prefaced with an introduction by the candidate.

 Two letters of recommendation must be from Syracuse University faculty; one of these writers must be identified as the nominee’s “primary faculty mentor.”
-Two additional recommendation letters may be included from either within or outside the University.
+The additional recommendation letter may be written by someone either within or outside the University.
+Ideally, the candidate's recommendation letter will represent the breadth of their academic activities.
 The SUSSC is particularly interested in why the candidate’s achievements uniquely qualify them for this academic honor.

 The faculty mentor’s letter must address the following: